oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

  * Download following one-offs for 19.16 from [support.oracle.com](https://support.oracle.com/portal/)
    * `34339952`
    * `32869666`
- * Before executing the next step, you need to move `docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/dockerfiles/19.3.0/Dockerfile_podman` to `docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/dockerfiles/19.3.0/Dockerfile`.
+ * Before executing the next step, you need to move `docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/dockerfiles/19.3.0/Dockerfile` to `docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/dockerfiles/19.3.0/Dockerfile`.
+ * You need to add `CV_ASSUME_DISTID=OEL8` inside the `Dockerfile` as an env variable.

  * Once the `19.3.0` Oracle RAC on PODMAN image is built, start building patched image with the download 19.16 RU and one-offs.
 To build the patch the image, refer `[Example of how to create a patched database image](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters/samples/applypatch)`.